 Yes, because beyond the respect for all fans of both sagas, it cannot be denied that they are very different.
 That of Roddenberry has on its side a bit of fantasy less and a bit of technology more.
 Maybe it's the right mix for me, the one that best represents me.
-Sure, a lot of Star Trek's "technical talk" is nonsense, but it's no secret that early science fiction still had a big impact on real-world technology.
-Don't believe it?
-Here are at least 8 "futuristic" things directly inspired by science fiction.
+Sure, a lot of Star Trek's "tech talk" is nonsense, but it's no secret that early science fiction still had a big impact on real-world technology.
+Don't you believe it?
+Here are at least 8 "futuristic" things inspired directly by science fiction.

 3D printers - Star Trek

 Replicators are the most affordable sci-fi gadget ever invented.
 They are essentially hyper-advanced 3D printers that can produce anything from a cup of Earl Gray to alien weapons in seconds.
-Even if the printers 3D aren't fully mainstream yet, Star Trek replicators have been the inspiration and target of many futuristic technologies over the years.
+Even if the printers 3D today aren't quite mainstream yet, Star Trek replicators have been the inspiration and focus of many futuristic technologies over the years.

 Mobile phones - Star Trek Dick Tracy